VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -loggerWarnsPerSecondLimit int
      Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero values disable the rate limit
   -maxConcurrentInserts int
      The maximum number of concurrent insert requests.
-Default value should work for most cases, since it minimizes the memory usage.
-The default value can be increased when clients send data over slow networks.
+Set higher value when clients send data over slow networks.
+Default value depends on the number of available CPU cores.
+It should work fine in most cases since it minimizes resource usage.
 See also -insert.maxQueueDuration (default 32)
   -maxIngestionRate int
      The maximum number of samples vmagent can receive per second.
 Data ingestion is paused when the limit is exceeded.
 By default there are no limits on samples ingestion rate.
 See also -remoteWrite.rateLimit
   -maxInsertRequestSize size